gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/humble_bundle.md

 ### Using AUR packages {#using_aur_packages}

-[AUR](AUR "AUR"){.wikilink} packages for Humble Bundle games take care of all the steps required to make each game run.
+[AUR](AUR "wikilink") packages for Humble Bundle games take care of all the steps required to make each game run.

 These AUR package typically include the suffix `{{ic|-hib}}`{=mediawiki} in their name.